Returns a row for every worker in the system. For more information about workers, see the Thread and Task Architecture Guide.

-To call this from Azure SQL Data Warehouse or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_workers.
+To call this from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_workers.

 |Column name||Data type||Description|